KleaSCM/Jay-SCM/README.md

 Implement real-time messaging solutions with Socket.IO on both client-side (React) and server-side (Express.js).

-AI Integration:
+## AI Integration:

 Experience with OpenAI's GPT-3 for natural language processing and generating dynamic responses.
 Game Addon Development:

 Developed addons for World of Warcraft, including customizable user interfaces and handling combat log events.

-Notable Projects:
+# Notable Projects:

+## EasyWorkApp:
-EasyWorkApp: A comprehensive application showcasing user-friendly interfaces and complex functionalities.
+A comprehensive application showcasing user-friendly interfaces and complex functionalities.

+## Weather App:
-Weather App: Fetches real-time weather data and integrates with Unsplash for relevant imagery.
+Fetches real-time weather data and integrates with Unsplash for relevant imagery.

+## Encryption Tool:
-Encryption Tool: Securely encrypts and decrypts files using Fernet.
+Securely encrypts and decrypts files using Fernet.
 Real-Time Chat Application: Utilizes Socket.IO for seamless user communication.

+## Desktop Assistant:
-Desktop Assistant: Python-based assistant with API integrations for real-time data and controls.
+Python-based assistant with API integrations for real-time data and controls.

+## BlueFrog Addon:
-BlueFrog Addon: Advanced World of Warcraft addon with customizable UI options and combat log handling
+Advanced World of Warcraft addon with customizable UI options and combat log handling

-BlueFrog Addon: Advanced World of Warcraft addon with customizable UI options and combat log handling.
-I am passionate about leveraging my technical skills to deliver high-quality solutions.
-My dedication to continuous learning ensures that I stay updated with the latest technologies to adapt to new challenges and drive impactful results.

-Let's Connect:
+## Let's Connect:

 I am eager to explore new opportunities and connect with professionals in the tech community.
 Explore my projects and contributions:

 My CurseForge Projects
 My GitHub
 My Software Portfolio

-Let's connect and discuss how my skills can add value to your team or project.